The Spectator’s Guide: Navigating the Snooker Tour

 You'll hear commentators talk about "ranking points" constantly.
 Here is the breakdown:

-Ranking Tournaments: These are the bread and butter of the tour.
-The prize money earned here counts toward a player's World Ranking.
-If they don't earn enough, they lose their pro card!
+• Ranking Tournaments: These are the bread and butter of the tour.
+The prize money earned here determines a player's world ranking.